Terraform + Terragrunt Basics

 - there is a special data source called

-that shares state between environments — you can read outputs from one environment into another
+terraform_remote_statethat shares state between environments — you can read outputs from one environment into another

 - there is a special data source called